Difference Between Ionic and Covalent Bond

 Thus this creates a force of attraction between the molecules as opposite charges attract each other.
 This force of attraction results in the formation of the bond.

-Covalent bonds are usually formed between non-metals.
+Covalent bonds are formed between non-metals.
 This type of bond is formed due to sharing of electrons between two molecules.

 Comparison Table